infrabel/gnap-map/README.md

 - Install this package using `npm install gnap-map` in your web project folder.
 - Install a map technology, for instance [gnap-map-google](https://github.com/infrabel/gnap-map-google) by running `npm install gnap-map-google`, and following the [installation instructions](https://github.com/infrabel/gnap-map-google#installation) there.
 - Reference the dist/gnap-map.css file and the dist/gnap-map.js file for the development version, or the dist/gnap-map.min.css and dist/gnap-map.min.js files for minified versions.
-(TODO!)
+(TODO)
     - **Note:** When installing the Google Maps technology, be sure to follow the instructions on referencing the Google Maps API in your index file.

 #### Hello Worldmap